m101yosef/m101yosef/README.md

 ### Hi there 👋

-I'm a **Product Data Scientist** with a background in Computer Science and flair for Design.
-The main value of my work is to reduce uncertainty and help product teams make better product decisions.

-The end result is leveraging data to build products users love and businesses value.
-That's the magic a product data scientist brings!
+A **product data scientist** passionate about using technology to provide clarity and solve important problems.
+With a background in computer science and experience in user experience design, I help product teams cut through complexity to identify high-impact opportunities.
+My goal is to surface unseen insights, minimize risks and guide decisions that meaningfully improve people's lives.
+---
+You can follow me on [LinkedIn](https://linkedin.com/in/mohamedyosef101) or [Kaggle](https://kaggle.com/mohamedyosef101)